Welcome to the Writing Resource!

 If you are new to the Writing Resource and want to make an appointment, create an account at https://cwc.mywconline.com/

-Due to the COVID pandemic, our services are currently offered online.
+Our services are currently offered online.
 We offer two types of online appointments: asynchronous document review and synchronous video chat appointments.
-In-person appointments at the Writing Resource are available with some consultants by request; please email firstname.lastname@example.org to request an in-person appointment.
+In-person appointments at the Writing Resource are available with some consultants by request; please email to request an in-person appointment.

-For asynchronous document review appointments, you can upload your document directly to the schedule or email it to email@example.com.
-You will receive your document back with feedback within 48 hours of your scheduled appointment.
+For asynchronous document review appointments, you can upload your document directly to the schedule or email it to your consultant.
+Please submit your document at or before the scheduled appointment time, unless you have arranged otherwise with the consultant.
+You will then receive your document back with feedback within 48 hours of your scheduled appointment.

 Synchronous video chat appointments are held over Zoom, at the scheduled appointment time.
-You consultant will provide a Zoom link for your meeting.
+Your writing consultant will email you a Zoom link prior to the start of your appointment.

 Who can use the Writing Resource and for what?